Grigol Peradze: Life and works

-Grigol Peradze was born in the village of Bakurtsikhe, in the Gurjaani district of the Kakheti region, in Eastern Georgia.
+Grigol Peradze was born in the village of Bakurtsikhe, in what is now the Kakheti region, in Eastern Georgia.
 The second of three sons of Romanoz Peradze, the local Orthodox priest, and the former Mariam Samadalashvili.
 Young Grigol was named in honor of the 11th-century Georgian Saint Gregory of Khandzta – Grigol being the cognate of Gregory.
-His father died when he was six, and the family moved to Tiflis (now Tbilisi) then the provincial capital, and later that of independent Georgia.
+His father died when he was six, and the family moved to Tiflis (now Tbilisi), then the provincial capital, and later that of independent Georgia.
 He attended an Orthodox parochial school, and from 1913 Tbilisi Theological Seminary.

 In 1918 Peradze graduated near the top of his class, and afterwards studied at the Tbilisi State University until 1921.
 In the years 1919–21 he also served in the army.
 He fought against the Bolsheviks in defense of the Democratic Republic of Georgia.
 Later, for a short time he was a teacher in a small village near Gori.

 On 25 February 1921 Georgia was occupied by Soviet Russia.
 Grigol Peradze went into exile in Germany in November the same year.
 However, he would retain the fallen government's passport for the rest of his life.
 Unlike many who left after the Soviet takeover, Peradze had actually secured legal permission to leave the country through the efforts of one of his former professors.
 Despite this, he was twice refused permission to return to Georgia in 1921 and 1927.
 Upon the last rejection he wrote "do not know why.
 I do not belong to political parties.
 I have not worked against the Soviet government.
 My goal was always and is the service of our science and culture."
-Thus, he became effectively a stateless person, traveling on a Nansen Passport.
-After annexation of Georgia, he was threatened with imprisonment, so the Church sent Grigoli to the village of Mankhi in Kakheti as a teacher.
+Thus, he became effectively a stateless person, traveling on a Nansen passport.
+After the annexation of Georgia, he was threatened with imprisonment, so the Georgian Orthodox Church sent Grigoli to the village of Mankhi in Kakheti as a teacher.

-In ordinary times Peradze would have studied in Russia; this route was now closed to him, and other talented students; the Georgian Church sought to send students to come to Germany.
-At a local council of the church held at Gelati in 1921, it was decided to send Peradze to continue further studies abroad.
+In ordinary times Peradze would have studied in Russia; this route was now closed to him, and other talented students; the Church sought to send students to come to Germany.
+At a local council of the Church held at Gelati in 1921, it was decided to send Peradze to continue further studies abroad.
 He was encouraged by his mentor, Cornelius Kekelidze, and the head of the Georgian Orthodox Church, Catholicos-Patriarch Ambrose.
 This was done with the help of German Kartvelologist Arthur Leist and the head of the Oriental mission in Potsdam, Johannes Lepsius, through the German ambassador to Georgia.
 Grigol was able to study in Berlin and later Bonn.
 In 1926 he graduated from the University of Bonn (Germany).
 In December 1927 he received a PhD degree in history (the title of his PhD thesis was History of the Georgian Monasticism from its creation until 1064).